Preparing Metal Parts For Surface Coating

 The Surface Finishing Process

 As noted above, preparing metal parts for surface finishing can vary greatly.
-The type of surface coating being applied and the final intended use of the product will dictate the level of surface finishing required.
-Regardless of the coating, metal surfaces must be free of contaminants such as grease, oil and corrosion the parts may encounter during manufacturing or shipping.
+The type of surface coating being applied and the final intended use of the product often dictates the level of surface finishing required.
+Regardless of the coating type, metal surfaces must be free of contaminants encountered during manufacturing and shipping – such as grease, oil and corrosion.

 • Descaling